YosriMlik/gestion-de-soutenances/README.md

 ## Installation

 1. Download latest release (Gestion Soutenances Desktop.zip) from releases page
-2. Right click on the executable file (Gestion Soutenances) and create a shortcut, place it whenever you want (email: admin, password: admin123)
+2. Right click on the executable file (Gestion Soutenances.exe) and create a shortcut, place it whenever you want (email: admin, password: admin123)
 3. Enjoy !

 - For Dev: